Punktum-dk/rp-service-specification/README.md

 1. Method 1: Requires that the accept of terms and conditions is done at the registrar and this is communicated via the application
 1. Method 2: Requires that the accept of terms and conditions is done at the registry (with DK Hostmaster)

-The application for allows for specification of a timestamp in the field: `Date & time`, in the section `DK Hostmasters agreement accepted`
+The application for allows for specification of a timestamp in the field: `Date & time`, in the section `DK Hostmaster's agreement accepted`

 The entered date has to match the date and time when the registrant accepted the presented terms and conditions.